Back to School: The Essential Guide for Parents

 When do kids go back to school?

-For most children in England, the new school year starts on or around 1st September 2021.
-Don’t worry though – you can still stock up on essentials on the Cath Kidston website with multiple delivery options, or shop in-store.
+For most children in England, the new school year will start on Monday 5th September 2022.
+Don’t worry though – you can still stock up on school essentials using the Cath Kidston website with multiple delivery options, or shop in-store.